 Multi-sensory teaching uses vision, hearing, movement and sometimes taste and smell.
 We believe that children learn by doing, not simply by listening.
 Providing a visual stimulus and chunking information supports auditory memory and word finding.
 It tends to make lessons more fun and pupils more engaged.
-Multi-sensory teaching is used not simply for phonics teaching, but across the curriculum.
+Multi-sensory teaching is used across the curriculum.